Deborah Kerr: Personal life

-Kerr's first marriage was to Squadron Leader Anthony Bartley RAF on 29 November 1945.
+Kerr's first marriage was to Squadron Leader Anthony Bartley, DFC and Bar, RAFVR on 29 November 1945.
 They had two daughters, Melanie Jane (born 27 December 1947) and Francesca Ann (born 18 December 1951, who married the actor John Shrapnel).
 Through Francesca they had three grandsons, actors Lex Shrapnel and Tom Shrapnel as well as the writer Joe Shrapnel.
 Melanie is a medical sociologist and retired academic.
 The marriage was troubled, owing to Bartley's envy of his wife's fame and financial success, and because her career often took her away from home.
 They divorced in 1959.

 Her second marriage was to author Peter Viertel on 23 July 1960.
 In marrying Viertel, she became stepmother to Viertel's daughter, Christine Viertel.
 Although she long resided in Klosters, Switzerland, and Marbella, Spain, Kerr moved back to Britain to be closer to her own children as her health began to deteriorate.
 Her husband, however, continued to live in Marbella.